Continuing Education Activity

 Bowlby and Parkes' Four Phases of Grief

 Bowlby and Parkes proposed a reformulated theory of grief based in the 1980s.
-Their work is based on Kubler-Ross's model.
-Their model has 4 stages and emphasizes that the grieving process is not linear.
+Their work is based on Kubler-Ross's model and describes four phases of grief.
+It emphasizes that the grieving process is not linear.

 Shock and Disbelief